 - Knowledge of products

-These essential attributes are necessary in all sales employees throughout the organization.
+These essential attributes are expected of all sales employees throughout the organization.
 However, there are also some attributes classified as desirable.
 These attributes are preferred but not necessary for a sales employee to effectively fulfill his job.
 Walmart’s human resource management specifies desirable attributes as follows:

 - Likeable and sociable qualities